UNINETTSigma2/documentation/slurm/slurm_introduction.md

 ### "bigmem" Jobs

 To use the bigmem nodes, `--partition=bigmem`, wall time limit, cpus and memory must be specified.
-There are **FIXME** nodes with **FIXME: check!**)
-256 GiB memory and two with 6 TiB.
+There are eight nodes with 512 GiB memory and two with 6 TiB.
 A bigmem job gets the requested cpus and memory exclusively, but shares nodes with other jobs.
 If a bigmem job tries to use more (residen) memory than requested, it gets killed.
 The maximal wall time limit for bigmem jobs is 14 days.